Diversity-sensitive cancer medicine

 Project details

-As a neutral, non-competitive platform, the CDDF has established a multi-stakeholder group involving patients, healthcare professionals, developers, regulators, health technology assessment, pharmaceutical companies and academic researchers to coordinate strategies to improve diversity in clinical research.
-The initiative aims to identify key factors influencing diversity and define a set of relevant variables to assess representativeness in European oncology trials.
-The first steps include a review of existing research and guidelines on this topic.
-The final outcome will be a white paper detailing selected diversity variables, the rationale for their selection and methodological recommendations for implementation, together with practical guidelines.
-The initiative aims to promote practical, evidence-based best practices for conducting more inclusive cancer studies.
-With this initiative, the CDDF aims to contribute to fairer and more effective cancer drug development across Europe.
+Ensuring diversity in oncology clinical trials is essential to make study populations more representative of the broader patient community and make results more generalizable.
+As a neutral, non-competitive platform, the CDDF has set up a multi-stakeholder group involving patients, healthcare professionals, developers, regulators, Health Technology Assessment, pharmaceutical companies and academic researchers to coordinate strategies for improving diversity in clinical research.
+The initiative aims to identify key factors that influence diversity and define a relevant set of variables for evaluating representativeness in European oncology trials.
+Initial steps include a review of existing research and guidance on this topic.
+The final outcome will be a white paper, and supporting practical guidance, detailing selected diversity variables, the rationale behind their selection, and methodological recommendations for implementation.
+The initiative seeks to promote practical, evidence-based best practices for conducting more inclusive cancer trials.
+Through this effort, the CDDF hopes to contribute to fairer, more effective cancer drug development across Europe.

 Project team